lucasdamasceno96/zip2pdf/README.md

 3. Build the executable binary:
     ```sh
-    go build -o zip2pdf ./cmd/zip2pdf/
+    go build -o zip2pdf ./cmd/
     ```
-    This command will create a binary named `zip2pdf` in the current directory.
+    This command compiles the `main.go` file inside the `cmd` directory and creates a binary named `zip2pdf` in the project's root folder.

 ## How to Use the Binary